Drummersbrother/ckb-water-vapor/README.md

 This folder contains scripts that use the API over HTTP.
 If you make something, please do make a PR so I can include your client here :thumbsup:.

 ### `basic_client.py`
-This file is a uses the API to communicate with a `falcon_main.py` anywhere on the internet.
-When you run this you will be prompted for the IP or url of the API server (the computer that's running `falcon_main`).
+This file is a uses the API to communicate with a keyboard server anywhere on the internet.
+When you run this you will be prompted for the IP or url of the API server (the computer that's running `__init__.py`).
 After you've put the URL you can input text that (via the API) will light up the corresponding keys on the server keyboard in sequence.
 There are a couple of commands that can be used by inputting them like regular text.

 |Command|Description|
 |---|---|